projectacrn/acrn-hypervisor/doc/developer-guides/doc_guidelines.rst

 <https://github.com/djungelorm/sphinx-tabs>`_ extension that's included
 in the ACRN (requirements.txt)  setup.
 Within a tab, you can have most any content *other than a heading* (code-blocks, ordered and unordered lists, pictures, paragraphs, and such).
-You can read more about sphinx-tabs from the link above.

 Instruction Steps
 *****************